sandpiper-toolchain/sandplover/docs/source/guides/userguide.rst

 User Guide
 **********

-This documentation provides some "workflow" examples as well as some explanations and background about the various methods available in DeltaMetrics.
+This documentation provides some "workflow" examples as well as some explanations and background about the various methods available in sandplover.

 Setting up your coding environment